xinz/jsonschex/README.md

 Debug test files can selectively run single suite files for focused investigation.

 ## Benchmark

-More about the benchmark can be found at [bench](https://github.com/xinz/jsonschex/tree/main/bench).
+More benchmark details can be found in the [`bench/`](https://github.com/xinz/jsonschex/tree/main/bench) directory.